 "another generation grew up who knew neither the Lord nor what he had done for Israel.
-Then the Israelites did evil in the eyes of the Lord and served the Baals." (vs.10-11)

-So - true to the covenant arrangement "the Lord gave them into the hands of raiders who plundered them...
-Then the Lord raised up judges, who saved them out of the hands of these raiders...
+Then the Israelites did evil in the eyes of the Lord and served the Baals." (vs.10-11) So - true to the covenant arrangement "the Lord gave them into the hands of raiders who plundered them...
+Then the Lord raised up judges, who saved them from these raiders...